SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/README.md

 ```

 #### Output
-This will create file whose name and path is based on ```PerformanceFileLogger``` arguments containing performance metrics.
+This will create file(s) whose names and paths are based on ```PerformanceFileLogger``` arguments containing performance metrics.

-Log file might look something like this:
+The log file might look something like this:
 ```json
 [
   {